isaac-dev245/systems-leadership/README.md

 ## Part II: Principles

 Principles are constraints.
-They hold whether you acknowledge them or not.
+They hold true whether you acknowledge them or not.
 You don't choose them; you choose whether to respect them.
 These are the principles all four traditions converge on.

 ### It Has To Work